armbian/documentation/docs/User-Guide_Networking.md

 ####  Setting a fixed IP address

 The following example configures a static IP `192.168.1.199` for the `eth0` interface.
-Please adjust the example to your likings.
+Please adjust as necessary.

 !!! question "How to find your device's Ethernet interface?"